barumau/pandunia/polski/polski-pandunia.md

 być - si
 być mistrzem (być ekspertem) - fa mestre
 być o; dyskutować o - tema
-być obok - pa late
+być obok - na late
 być poddanym, doświadczyć, doświadczać (ubierniający czasownik) - be
 być podobnym, być jak - be sam
 być przeciw - kontra